jonathancross/jc-docs/pgp/gnupg.md

 I have written a few scripts to help with various PGP / GPG related tasks:

 * [Secure PGP keys and Yubikey NEO](https://github.com/jonathancross/jc-docs/blob/master/pgp/Secure%20PGP%20keys%20and%20Yubikey%20NEO.md) - Notes on GPG and YubiKey NEO setup.
 * [gpg.conf](https://github.com/jonathancross/jc-docs/blob/master/pgp/gpg.conf) - Example "hardened" configuration file for GnuPG with secure defaults.
+Much of this is no longer needed because Gnupg now has sane defaults.
 * [gpg-keys-signed-by.pl](https://github.com/jonathancross/jc-docs/blob/master/pgp/gpg-keys-signed-by.pl) - Search for PGP keys in your local keychain signed by a given key.
 * [send-pgp-keys.sh](https://github.com/jonathancross/jc-docs/blob/master/pgp/send-pgp-keys.sh) - Upload your GPG public key to multiple services after a change.
 Supports [keybase](https://keybase.io), public keyservers and / or your own web server.
-* [search-pgp-wot](https://github.com/jonathancross/jc-docs/blob/master/pgp/search-pgp-wot) - Check all signatures on a given PGP key looking for any in the Web Of Trust "Strong Set".
+* [search-pgp-wot](https://github.com/jonathancross/jc-docs/blob/master/pgp/search-pgp-wot) - Check all signatures on a given PGP key looking for any in the Web Of Trust "Strong Set". [broken until I update to use a new pathfinder]
 * [email-key-uids.sh](https://github.com/jonathancross/jc-docs/blob/master/pgp/email-key-uids.sh) - MacOS: Split a signed OpenPGP key into component UIDs and email each to the owner via Apple's Mail.app.
 * [OpenBSD release key PGP signature](https://github.com/jonathancross/jc-docs/blob/master/pgp/OpenBSD_release_key_PGP_signature.md) - How to verify the OpenBSD 6.4 release signing key using OpenPGP web of trust.